zeromev/zeromev.github.io/explorer.md

 #### heatmap calculation

-The arrival time column shows the time at which a transaction was first seen by any one of the globally distributed zeromev nodes when it was pending.
+The arrival time column shows the time at which a pending transaction was first seen by any one of the globally distributed zeromev nodes.

-The delay is the difference between the time a pending transaction was first seen, and when it was included in the Ethereum blockchain.
+The delay is the difference between the time a transaction was first seen, and when it was included in the Ethereum blockchain.

 From this we get the time column, which is the index of where the transaction would have come in the block order had it been ordered by time.